 Protecting wildlife habitat and restoring forest health

-The 250-acre Bowman Creek Natural Area in Klickitat County, Washington, is an enchanting oak-pine woodland conserved by Columbia Land Trust in 2010 and home to one of the largest documented concentrations of Washington State–endangered western gray squirrel nests.
+The 348-acre Bowman Creek Natural Area in Klickitat County, Washington, is an enchanting oak-pine woodland conserved by Columbia Land Trust in 2010 and home to one of the largest documented concentrations of Washington State–endangered western gray squirrel nests.
+Located in the Klickitat River watershed, our stewardship efforts in this region facilitate the development of mature, open and patchy oak-pine woodland forests that support diverse native plant communities and high-quality wildlife habitat.

-For many years, a cadre of hearty volunteers have joined Land Trust staff in the winter to locate, count and classify the nests of these squirrels, which they build more than 25 feet off the ground in ponderosa pine trees.
-Protecting this rare squirrel habitat is a priority of our management at Bowman Creek.
+For many years, a cadre of volunteers have joined Land Trust staff at Bowman Creek in the winter to locate, count, and classify the nests of these squirrels, which they build more than 25 feet off the ground in trees, including ponderosa pines.
+Protecting and improving habitat for these rare squirrels, and other woodland and forest species including Lewis’ woodpeckers, is one of several stewardship priorities at Bowman Creek.
+As part of this work to restore resilient forest conditions, the site has benefited from extensive restoration and land-management treatments over the years.